 Hispanic Restaurants in the Pocono Mountains

-Try a lesser-known side of Mexican cuisine at La Posada & Felix’s Cantina in Milford, on the northern end of DWGRNA.
-Manager Miguel Gonzalez shares how the dishes are cooked and served with a helping of love, heritage, happiness, and family in the Pocono Television Network segment below.
-Inspired by his Mayan roots, he brings the taste of the Yucatan, fused with Spanish traditions and Middle Eastern flavors, to the shores of the Delaware River.
+Try a lesser-known side of Mexican cuisine at La Posada & Felix’s Cantina in Milford.
+Inspired by his Mayan roots, manager Miguel Gonzalez brings the taste of the Yucatan, fused with Spanish traditions and Middle Eastern flavors, to the shores of the Delaware River.
 Visitors can also enjoy Salsa Night events and live music at the restaurant or even stay overnight in the colorful accommodations at La Posada Inn.

 Get to Know Our Community